-I’ll spare you a long winded story today because I have to get this post up and then get to cleaning out closets!
+I’ll spare you a long winded story today because I have to get Mama’s pear crisp post up and then get to cleaning out closets!
 I’m so excited.
 For the first time in our lives together, my husband and I are about to have nice floors in our house.
 We’ve always had really bad floors, no matter where we lived.
 Well this morning we made a deposit on new flooring.
 It will be installed in about two weeks or so.
 We’re not doing the whole house just yet, but the living room, kitchen, and hallways are about to be transformed!
 We’ve dreamed of doing this for so long that I’m still holding my breath thinking it may not happen – but I’ve paid for it so it will happen, right? ~exhales~ I’ll keep you posted and you know I’ll have to share pictures!
 We bought home a sample over the weekend and my daughter had a grand time “sock skating” on it.
 I told her the whole living room will be a sock skating rink soon.
 I can just see the start of the Jordan Family Olympics….

-Okay, so let’s make some Pear Crisp!
+Okay, so let’s make some of Mama’s Pear Crisp!

 P.S.
 Be sure you stop in and say hi in the comments section below if you have time because getting to hear from you is one of the highlights of my day!

-You’ll need: Cinnamon, Pears, Butter, Quick Oats, Brown Sugar, and a little bit of All Purpose Flour and White Sugar.
+To make Mama’s Pear Crisp you’ll need: Cinnamon, Pears, Butter, Quick Oats, Brown Sugar, and a little bit of All Purpose Flour and White Sugar.